AdobeDocs/commerce-php/src/pages/development/payments-integrations/index.md

 ---
 title: Payments Integrations
-description: Overview of how to integrate your stores with payment service providers, allowing you to create and handle transactions based on order details
+description: This is an overview of how to integrate your stores with payment service providers, allowing you to create and handle transactions based on order details.
 ---

 # Payments Integrations